MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 ```
 "preferred":                           Options for team and division preference
   "teams"                      Array   Pass an array of preferred teams.
 The first team in the list will be used as your 'favorite' team.
 Example: ["Cubs", "Brewers"]
-  "divisions"                  String  Pick a division to display standings for when display_standings is true.
-(This will accept an array in the future) Example: "NL Central"
+  "divisions"                  Array   Pass an array of preferred divisions that will be rotated through in the order they are entered.
+Example: ["NL Central", "AL Central"]

 "standings":                           Options for displaying standings for a division
   "always_display"             Bool    Display standings for the provided preferred_divisions.